davesnx/babel-plugin-transform-react-qa-classes/README.md

 In order to do the commits I prefer to use [Commitizen](https://github.com/commitizen/cz-cli) and there's a githook setted up when you push it runs the tests.

+## Feedback

 Is your company using it?
 I would love to know more!
-Could you answer this small [typeform](https://davesnx.typeform.com/to/JrKgBc) :P
+Could you answer this small [Typeform](https://davesnx.typeform.com/to/JrKgBc) :P

 ## License
 MIT